-- 3) Valuation technique for financial instruments measured at fair value - a) Non-derivative financial instruments
+- 3) Fair value valuation technique for financial instruments measured at fair value - a) Non-derivative financial instruments

 Financial instruments trade in active markets are based on quoted market prices.
-The quoted price of a financial instrument obtained from main exchanges and onthe-run bonds from Taipei Exchange can be used as a basis to determine the fair value of the listed companies' equity instrument and debt instrument of the quoted price in an active market.
+The quoted price of a financial instrument obtained from main exchanges and on-the-run bonds from Taipei Exchange can be used as a basis to determine the fair value of the listed companies' equity instrument and debt instrument of the quoted price in an active market.